The most significant climate action each of us can take is: to stop food going into landfill.

 $20 billion of food wasted every year

-Food insecurity can negatively impact children in the short and long term — their academic ability and health issues such as obesity, diabetes and heart disease.
-The most affected are Indigenous people (24%); unemployed people (23%); single parent households (23%); and low-income earners (20%).
+Food insecurity can negatively impact children in both the short and long term — their academic ability and health issues such as obesity, diabetes and heart disease.
+The most affected are First Nations people (24%); unemployed people (23%); single parent households (23%); and low-income earners (20%).

 A Project Evaluation and Food Donor Study of Addi Road’s War on Waste (WOW!)
 Food Inner West project can be viewed and downloaded from our Governance and Reports Page

 Protecting food donors

 The liability of individuals and businesses that donate food is protected by the Civil Liability Amendment (Food Donations) Act 2005, known as the Good Samaritan Act, as long as they meet certain food safety conditions:

 - The food is donated in good faith for a charitable or benevolent purpose